 What are the best half marathons in the US?
 The most fun half marathons?
 Well some of that depends on what you like, but I’m pretty sure there are a few key components that apply to them all.

 Number one: It makes a great Racecation – why isn’t this word in the dictionary yet?
 I mean it’s in the Wiktionary, so I think we all know that means it’s clearly part of the standard lexicon…of runners.
-A beautiful place to run and make it a great excuse for a vacation.
+A beautiful place to run and make it a great excuse for a vacation, and maybe even your first half marathon ever!

 If you haven’t done a racecation yet, I highly recommend it!
 I mean imagine running through the old walls of Jerusalem…MEMORIES!!!